tkafcode/tkafcode.github.io/_posts/2023-04-20-welcome-to-jekyll.markdown

 After a short check on how the site looks in the browser and correcting a lot of typos it was time to get pushing to `Github`.

+{% highlight bash %}
+git add --all
+git commit "Site first commit." git push -u origin main
+{% endhighlight %}

+There.
+This is it then.

 All that's left, says Jekyll, is to include the necessary front matter.
 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

 [jekyll-docs]: https://jekyllrb.com/docs/home